bcgov/data-publication/pages/dps_bcdc_w_2.md

 ## MANAGING METADATA RESOURCES

-Resources are the data in the metadata record and are added to the record to provide users with access to your data.
+Resources are the additional metadata spefic to that resource as a record can have many resources.

 1. Resources to a record can be the following types: Application, Geographic Data, Tabular Data/Document or Webservice/API.
-1. Resources may reside, depending on type and size within the Catalogue database itself (Data Store) or be externally referenced.
+1. Resources may reside, depending on type and size within the Catalogue database itself (Data Store (csv)/ File Store (xlsx) or be externally referenced.
-2. Resources that are sourced from the BC Geographic Warehouse are managed differently.
+1. At times resources are only metadata about a resource that is not accessible or requires authorization to access.
-3. At times resources are only metadata about a resource that is not accessible or requires authorization to access.
+1. Resources that are sourced from the BC Geographic Warehouse are managed differently.
-4. If a resources requires authorization, we recommend that that process or form is added as a resource to the record, e.g. [Request Archaeology Information](https://catalogue.data.gov.bc.ca/dataset/a6d58d20-8e19-46ba-b5a0-f02e436fa765/resource/cbbd35ea-8ddb-4cb4-b717-d897e5303dc3).
+1. If a resources requires authorization, we recommend that a process or form is added as a resource to the record to inform users how to get access, e.g. [Request Archaeology Information](https://catalogue.data.gov.bc.ca/dataset/a6d58d20-8e19-46ba-b5a0-f02e436fa765/resource/cbbd35ea-8ddb-4cb4-b717-d897e5303dc3).

 **To add a resource:**
 1. Click the **+ Add Resource** button (![image](./images/image_add_resource.png)) on the toolbar at the record level.
-1. Fill out all the required fields for each resource type as described below.
+1. Fill out all the required fields for each resource type as described for each of these resource types.

     - [Application](./dps_bcdc_w_application_2.md#application-resource-management-in-the-bc-data-catalogue)
     - [Geographic Data](./dps_bcdc_w_geographic_dataset_2.md)